Dassault Mirage 2000: Greece

-In July 1985, Greece signed a contract for 40 Mirage 2000s comprising 36 single-seat aircraft and 4 two-seat trainers.
+In July 1985, Greece signed a contract for 40 Mirage 2000s: 36 single-seat aircraft and 4 two-seat trainers.
 The order came as part of a larger defence acquisition programme that saw the country, for political reasons, proceed with an order for the F-16.
 The $1.38 billion Mirage contract also consisted of weapons and equipment, as well as industrial offsets that permitted HAI to produce the M53-P2 engines.
 The first aircraft were delivered in June 1988 and the last, by the end of 1989.
 They featured an "ICMS Mk.
 1" defensive countermeasures suite (DCS), an updated version of the standard Mirage 2000C DCS, characterised by two small antennas near the top of the tailfin.
 Initially armed with R.550 Matra Magic-2 missiles.
 During the "Talos" modernisation project of the 1990s, carried out by Hellenic Aerospace Industry and supervised by Dassault and Thompson-CSF, the aircraft received: a vastly improved RDM-3 radar set; the ICMS 1 DCS; the ability to carry the Super-530D medium-range missile and the AM39 Exocet Block II anti-ship missile.
 After "Talos", the aircraft were renamed Mirage-2000EGM/BGM.

 In August 2000, Greece placed a $1.1 billion order for a batch of 15 new Mirage 2000-5 Mk.
 2 fighters, and had 10 existing Mirage 2000EGMs upgraded to Mirage 2000-5 Mk.
 2 standard.
 The upgrade meant the addition of the RDY-2 radar and ICMS-3 DCS, and the ability to deploy SCALP cruise missiles and both versions of the MICA instead, an order for which was placed.
 All Greek machines (Mk 2s and EGMs) feature the TOTEM-3000 INS of the Mk2 instead of the Uliss-52 and have hose-and-drogue aerial refueling capability.

 On 8 October 1996, seven months after the escalation of the dispute with Turkey over the Imia/Kardak islands, a Turkish F-16D jet crashed into the Aegean Sea after interception by Greek Mirages.
 The Turkish pilot died, while the co-pilot ejected and was rescued by Greek forces.
 In August 2012, after the downing of a RF-4E on the Syrian coast, Turkish Defence Minister İsmet Yılmaz claimed that the Turkish F-16D was shot down in 1996 by a Greek Mirage 2000 with an R.550 Magic II near Chios island.
 Greece denies that the F-16 was shot down.
 Both Mirage 2000 pilots reported that the F-16 caught fire and that they saw one parachute.

-On 12 April 2018, a Greek Mirage 2000-5, part of a two-ship formation, crashed into the Aegean Sea north of the Skyros air base after being scrambled to intercept two Turkish F-16s that were violating Greek airspace.
+On 12 April 2018, a Greek Mirage 2000-5, part of a two-ship formation, crashed into the Aegean Sea north of the Skyros air base after being scrambled to intercept two Turkish F-16s that were in the disputed airspace.
 When the Mirage pair arrived in the area, the Turkish jets had already left.
 The Greek pilot died in the crash, which was attributed to Saharan dust in the air; both Mirage pilots were flying low in poor visibility.